LATAM 841

 We rested for a while and got something to eat before heading to our gate for boarding.

-We were assigned seats in the first row of economy class just behind the bulkhead.
-There was ample leg room and the seats were nice.
-Shortly before take-off, our neighbour moved to another seat, so we had 3 seats between the 2 of us, which made it even more comfortable.
+We were assigned seats in the first row of economy class, just behind the bulkhead.
+There was ample legroom and the seats were nice.
+Shortly before take-off, our neighbor moved to another seat, so we had three seats between the two of us, which made it even more comfortable.
 LATAM seemed very spacious and posh even near the doors and boarding areas.

 We left the west coast of Chile a short while after take off and then all of our route would be over the South Pacific Ocean until we reached Easter Island.
 A small breakfast was served, and the rest of the flight was smooth and uneventful.

 We landed at Easter Island on time.
 There was a group of people playing instruments to welcome the arriving visitors.
-We only had carry-on bags, so we didn’t have to wait and were able to exit quickly.
-Our host Christophe was waiting for us and he drove us to our accommodation promptly.
+Since we only had carry-on bags, we didn’t have to wait and were able to exit quickly.
+Our host, Christophe, was waiting for us and drove us to our accommodation promptly.

-We had booked an afternoon ‘Looking at the Stars’ tour with Mahinatur after getting in touch with them over email and paying online (What I found out later was that booking directly with them at their office would have been cheaper than the web rates we paid).
-We freshened up and left our bags in the room and he drove us back to the main town.
-He gave us a quick overview of the island and life there and it was a nice chat during the quick drive.
-He dropped us off at Oheho Surf Cafe, one of the restaurants, for lunch.
-We ordered a couple of burgers but it took quite a while for them to be ready.
-We ate and then quickly walked to the Mahinatur office from where the tour was to start at 2:30 PM.
+We had booked an afternoon “Looking at the Stars” tour with Mahinatur 🔗 after getting in touch with them over email and paying online.
+(I later found out that booking directly with them at their office would have been cheaper than the web rates we paid).
+We freshened up and left our bags in the room, and he drove us back to the main town.
+He gave us a quick overview of the island and life there, and it was a nice chat during the quick drive.
+He dropped us off at Oheho Surf Cafe, one of the local restaurants, for lunch.
+We ordered a couple of burgers, but it took quite a while for them to be ready.
+We ate and then quickly walked to the Mahinatur office, from where the tour was to start at 2:30 PM.

-We had bought the ticket to Parque Nacional Rapa Nui online in advance for CLP 76000.
+We had bought the ticket to Parque Nacional Rapa Nui online in advance for CLP 76,000.
 It gave us access to the 12 designated sites within Rapa Nui National Park.
-But access to the park and sites required an authorized tour guide.
-Entry to ʻŌrongo and Rano Raraku was allowed only once.
+Access to the park and sites required an authorized tour guide, and entry to ʻŌrongo and Rano Raraku was allowed only once.
 The ticket was valid for 10 consecutive days starting from the date of first entry and had to be presented together with an identity card or passport at each entrance.
-We had the print out with us and they stamped it at each site we visited over the next 3 days.
-But they didn’t even ask us for our passports even once.
+We had the printout with us and they stamped it at each site we visited over the next three days; interestingly, they never once asked us for our passports.

 We waited at the Mahinatur office for some time for other passengers to arrive and after some time our guide and driver picked us up in the bus and we were off.
 Our first stop was Ana Te Pahu.
 It was a volcanic cave used as a refuge and storage, surrounded by traditional gardens with native plants.
 We could see the stone blocks which were once the foundations of a traditional home.
 We also walked through the cave to see Banana and Guava trees which thrived in the part of the cave that was shielded from the sides but open to air.
 These areas protected the trees from the salt in the breeze but gave them light.
 There were also some parts of the cave where fresh water had collected.